egsaatucla/egsaatucla.github.io/newsletters/_posts/2015-10-13-newsletter.md

 Seating starts at 5:30, the screening will begin at 6:15.

 Meet current, future, or former grad students while enjoying free snacks and drinks!
-Seating is limited, so please <a href="https://www.eventbrite.com/e/phd-movie-2-screening-tickets-18918146686?mc_eid=09d80e48f4&mc_cid=4526c649e9 ">RSVP TODAY!</a>
+Seating is limited, so please <a href="https://www.eventbrite.com/e/phd-movie-2-screening-tickets-18918146686?mc_eid=09d80e48f4&mc_cid=4526c649e9" target="_blank">RSVP TODAY!</a>

 <i>This event is organized by the UCLA Graduate Society of Women Engineers (GradSWE), the UCLA Society of Women Engineers (SWE), the UCLA Engineering Graduate Student Association (eGSA), and Graduate Student Association (GSA).</i>